Zipline (drone delivery company): Rwanda

 Zipline operates two distribution centers in Rwanda.

-Zipline began deliveries at its first distribution center in Muhanga in late 2016.
+Zipline began deliveries at its first distribution center in Muhanga in October 2016.
 In 2018, the Rwandan government signed a new deal to build a second distribution center near Kayonza, in the eastern part of the country.
 This deal expanded Zipline's service to include smaller health centers and hospitals and deliver vaccines and other medical products and blood products.
 Zipline opened the Kayonza distribution center in December 2018.
 The company hoped this would bring coverage to 80 percent of the country.

 Rwanda has mountainous geography and poor road conditions, making an aerial delivery system more efficient than the use of land vehicles.
 The cost of delivery via drone is comparable to that of delivery by road, especially in emergencies.
 A 2022 study found that Zipline's service in Rwanda leads to faster delivery times relative to existing ground transportation and less blood component wastage in health facilities.
 The study found that Zipline's drone delivery service in Rwanda shortened blood product delivery times by 61 percent, reduced blood unit expirations by 67 percent, and was frequently used in response to medical emergencies, with 43 percent of orders being emergency orders.

 Ghana

 In 2018, Zipline signed a contract with the government of Ghana to make up to 600 deliveries a day for four years at the cost of about $12.5 million.
 In April 2019, Ghana's president Nana Akufo-Addo announced the opening of the first distribution center in Ghana.
 Vice President Mahamudu Bawumia launched the first Zipline drone to Tafo Hospital on April 24, 2019.
 This first delivery contained a resupply shipment of yellow fever vaccines to prevent stock-out.

 In 2021, the government of Ghana expanded its contract with Zipline to add four additional distribution centers, bringing the total number of contracted distribution centers in the country to eight.
 Zipline presently operates six distribution centers in Ghana, serving over 2,300 health facilities.
 When the network is complete, Zipline will be able to serve about 85 percent of the population directly and the remainder indirectly, reaching over 3,200 health facilities in every region of the country.

 In March 2022, Zipline announced that the company had delivered over one million doses of the COVID-19 vaccine by drone in Ghana over the prior year.
 An independent study of Zipline's impact on the health system in Ghana found that Zipline's drone delivery service shortened vaccine stock-outs by 60 percent, decreased inventory-driven missed vaccination opportunities by 42 percent, decreased days facilities were without critical medical supplies by 21 percent, and increased the types of medicines and supplies stocked at health facilities by 10 percent.

+In 2025, the government of Ghana had amassed roughly US$15 million in unpaid bills for delivery services.
+In November 2025, the Minority in Parliament Zipline temporarily suspended three of its Ghanaian distribution centers due to the owed debt.